erikpal/bRush/README.md

 For most functions, bRush returns a data frame.
 Combining bRush with dplyr makes it quick and easy to subset pesky unknown ID numbers (course, assignment, etc.) for the supplied known name.

 As a client for R, bRush makes assumptions on behalf of the user that they are interested in as much data from the requests as possible.
-As such, unless otherwise specified, requests are recursively processed until all results for a requests have been acheived (if there are 926 courses, bRush will make the call ten times gathering 100 results each time, and 26 the last).
+Requests are recursively processed until all results for a requests have been acheived (if there are 926 courses, bRush will make the call 93 times gathering 10 results each time, and 6 the last).
 Additonal, any "include" options are set to true by default.

 Canvas API Documentation is available here: <https://canvas.instructure.com/doc/api/index.html>